tektutor/devops-sep-2022/Day4/README.md

 - Cucumber it uses a Gherkin which uses plain english words, also supports many spoken languages

 ## What is Infrastructure as a Service (IaaS)?
+- In cloud service providers, they offer the hardware as a service
+- Meaning, we don't need to invest on Server hardwares, we could rent servers with different configuration from the cloud providers and pay for the time we used it
+-

 ## What is Platform as a Service (PaaS)?

 ## What is Software as a Service (Saas)?

 ## What is Jenkins?
+- CI/CD Build Server
+- opensource
+- language agnostic(independent) CI/CD Build Server